Executive Functioning Help for Children | Routines & Free Printable

 giving the child a clearer sense of what comes first, next, and last

 These kinds of supports can make a huge difference.
-When tasks feel clearer and more manageable, children are often able to participate more, resist less, and build confidence little by little.
+When tasks feel clearer and more manageable, children may need fewer reminders, become more independent, and build confidence little by little.

 Want a simple place to start?